-- Without affecting the assessment criteria, schools can render assistance to students with SEN, such as: - Special seating arrangements - Prompting students to concentrate on answering the questions using gestures, verbal reminders or cue cards - Repeating verbal instructions - Students with Autism Spectrum Disorders may have communication problems or rigid behaviours that may affect their performance or that of other students during group discussion.
+- Without affecting the assessment criteria, schools can render assistance to students with SEN, such as: - Special seating arrangements - Prompting students to concentrate on answering by using gestures, verbal reminders or cue cards - Repeating verbal instructions - Students with Autism Spectrum Disorder may have communication problems or rigid behaviours that may affect their performance or that of other students during group discussion.
 Schools may arrange classmates familiar to them or non-candidates to participate in the group discussion.

-- Relating to prompting students to concentrate on answering: - Prompting should be provided by school personnel, but not students' relatives, peers or parents of other students. - Regardless of the form of prompts, they should not be related to or affect the content or objectives of the assessment. - Since different students need different prompts, schools should first try out the prompts in circumstance other than examinations to let students get familiarised with the prompts and assure their effectiveness. - Before examinations, schools should specify clearly in the invigilation instructions the types of prompts that the students need under specific circumstances (e.g. When the student ceases answering for three minutes, tap the student's desktop twice and prompt the student to continue answering.)
+- Relating to prompting students to concentrate on answering: - Prompting should be provided by school personnel, but not students' relatives, peers or parents of other students. - Regardless of the form of prompts, they should not be related to or affect the content or objectives of the assessment. - Since different students need different prompts, schools should first try out the prompts in circumstance other than examinations to let students get familiarised with the prompts and assure their effectiveness. - Schools should specify clearly in the invigilation instructions the types of prompts that the students need under specific circumstances (e.g. When the student ceases answering for three minutes, tap the student's desktop twice and prompt the student to continue answering.) and let invigilators familiarise themselves with the procedures before the examinations.